elena-krismer/Project_FASTQtrimmer/Report/Report.md

 *Figure 1-Structural example of a FASTQ format*

-The quality score is encrypted using the ascii code into two systems phred 33 and 64.
-The first one adds the 33 into the quality, the second one works in the same way so instead of adding 33 you add 64.
-For example using the phred+33 a quality of 20 will be represented by *“5”* who is the 53 number in ASCII code while *“T”* in +64 system (see the *Table 1*)
+The quality score is encrypted using the ASCII code into two systems Phred +33 and +64.
+'33' and  '64' represent the first value in the scales, a quality score of 0, encoded as bytes (33 ASCII character = !; 64 ASCII character = @).
+The conversion between these two scales is relatively easy, as the quality score in encoded as decimals on Phred +64 scale, is always 33 higher than the quality score encoded in decimals on the Phred +33 scale.
+For example using the Phred +33 a quality of 20 will be represented by *“5”* which is the 53 number in ASCII code while *“T”* in +64 system (see the *Table 1*)

 ![](qscores.gif)

-*Table 1 Phred+33/+64 scale*
+*Table 1 Phred+33/+64 scale* - **add source**

- Every ASCII character represents the error propability of each nucleotide to be correct, the values are from 0 to 1,  as lower the value more certain that the nucleotide is correct while 1 means that the base is certainly wrong ( see *Table 1*).
-This values closer to 1 in the nucleotide sequence appears like an undeterminated based (represented as 'N').
-In order to remove the reads with a specified number of N's and trim low quality nucleotides at 3' and 5' we present this project.
+Every ASCII character represents the error propability of each nucleotide to be correct, the values are from 0 to 1,  as lower the value more certain that the nucleotide is correct, while 1 means that the base is certainly wrong ( see *Table 1*).
+Bases with a quality score close to 1 are seen as an undeterminated based and represented as 'N'.

+The quality, length and number of reads have an tremendous effect on the final results of experiments.
+Since the desired 'quality/quantity ratio' of the reads is depending on the further approach, we generated the program 'fastqtrimmer.py'.

+This program allows to trim and filter Next-Generation Sequencing data from  Illumina platforms.
+Whereby, the  trimming and filtering parameters, quality, number of unknown bases and read length, can be defined by the user.

 The main goal of this project is to generate a program, which trims Next-Generation Sequencing data from  Illumina based on quality.